Skip to content

 Read more about the opportunities different types of buildings offer for reducing electricity use and lowering your electricity bill at the same time.

-• Lowering the indoor temperature by one degree can reduce electricity used for heating by about 5%.
-In rooms that are not in use, the temperature can be reduced even further.
+• Lowering the indoor temperature by one degree can reduce heating electricity use by about 5%.

 Timing your electricity use

-The more electricity you use, the more you can benefit from adjusting your electricity use according to price.
+• The more electricity you use, the more you can benefit from timing it wisely.

 Explore the opportunities for timing your electricity use if your home has any of the following systems: